Last updated September 24th, 2023.

 Georgia is another country located in the Caucasus region.
 Like Armenia’s dram, The Georgian lari has remained fairly stable despite its geographic proximity to laggards Turkey and Russia.

-Not bad at all, especially considering you can easily achieve interest rates of about 5% on Georgian lari term deposits.
+Not bad at all, especially considering it’s possible to achieve interest rates of above 7% on Georgian lari term deposits.
+You’ll find some of the highest interest rates in the world here.

 Georgians commonly hold currencies besides the lari, and most major banks maintain USD and EUR deposit accounts.
 Compared to either currency’s respective home market, banks in Georgia will also pay you a higher interest rate.